simonabolca/Cv/README.md

-CV page, with ASP.NET MVC, HTML, CSS.
+CV web page, with  HTML and  CSS,using ASP.NET MVC.